Field-Induced Ferroelectric Phase Transition Dynamics in PMN-PT compositions near the Morphotropic Phase Boundary: Abstract

 \section{Abstract}

-The dynamical behavior of field-induced ferroelectric phase transitions in compositions of \ce{PbMg_{1/3}Nb_{2/3}O3}(1-x)-\ce{PbTiO3}(x), called PMN-PT, near the Morphotropic Phase Boundary (MPB) was investigated through several different external electrical field application protocols.
-Our results indicate that the phase transitions in PMN-PT compositions near the MPB behave differently than in compositions far below the MPB.
-We show that the electrical-field history has a notable impact on the field-induced transition temperature $T_c$, ZFC delay time $\tau_{ZFC}$ , and induced polarization $P_c$, gained/lost during field-induced phase transition.
-Moreover, we demonstrate that under certain field-temperature conditions PMN-PT can retain its electrical field history and use it to kinetically accelerate its ferroelectric ordering.
-An explanation for the key difference between the phase transition dynamics in compositions near and far from the MPB is proposed and contextualized within prior publications.
+The dynamical behavior of field-induced ferroelectric phase transitions in compositions of \ce{PbMg_{1/3}Nb_{2/3}O3}(1-x)-\ce{PbTiO3}(x), called PMN-PT, near the Morphotropic Phase Boundary (MPB) was investigated through several different external electric field application protocols.
+Our results show that PMN‑PT compositions near the MPB exhibit phase‑transition dynamics that differ markedly from those of compositions far below the MPB.
+We demonstrate that the electric-field history has a notable impact on the field-induced transition temperature $T_C$, Zero-Field Cooling (ZFC) delay time $\tau_{ZFC}$ , and induced polarization $P_c$, gained/lost in the transition.
+Furthermore, we show that under specific field–temperature conditions, PMN‑PT can retain a memory of its electric‑field history and use it to kinetically accelerate ferroelectric ordering.
+An explanation for the key differences in phase‑transition dynamics between MPB‑proximal and MPB‑distant compositions is proposed and contextualized within prior literature.